-Consistent with, and in furtherance of DGS's mission and the 2018-2019 Five-Year Infrastructure plan, the objectives of the Gregory Bateson Building Renovation Project are to:
+Consistent with, and in furtherance of the CAP (DGS 1997a) and the 2015 CAP Progress Report (DGS 2015), the objectives of the Jesse M. Unruh Building Renovation Project are to:

-- extend the useful life and viability of the building by approximately 50 years; - improve tenant safety and comfort; - upgrade all mechanical, electrical, and plumbing infrastructure systems; - upgrade fire and life safety systems; - upgrade elevators; - remove hazardous materials; - ▶ meet current Americans with Disabilities Act (ADA) standards; - halt the damaging water intrusion; - establish a new office space plan, allowing greater flexibility and functionality; - ▶ improve energy efficiency, reduce energy use, maintenance costs, and operations costs; and - complete the renovations in such a manner that retains the overall historic nature of the resource.
+- extend the useful life and viability of the building by approximately 50 years; - improve tenant safety and comfort; - upgrade all mechanical, electrical, and plumbing infrastructure systems; - upgrade all fire and life safety systems; - upgrade elevators; - remove hazardous materials; - ▶ meet current Americans with Disabilities Act (ADA) standards; - halt the damaging water intrusion, prevent microbial growth, and remove falling hazards; - establish a new office space plan, allowing greater flexibility and functionality; - upgrade vault security, fire suppression, air conditioning, and ventilation; - improve energy efficiency, reduce energy use, maintenance costs, and operations costs; and - complete the renovations in such a manner that retains the overall historic nature of the resource.